 - Are there any burning issues that need to be addressed?

-- What will be my #1 priority?
+- I would like to know what will be my #1 priority.

 - What are the successes that my department is most proud of?

 - If you were in my shoes, what would you focus on for the first 30 days?

 - Which liaison partnerships are the most important for success in this position?

 - Given the makeup of the team and individuals I will be working with, what type of management style would you suggest as being most effective?

 - What is the most important area that you will view when judging my success?